Hotel Danieli: History

 In the 19th century, private beach access was a feature of the hotel, while guests could use the services of interpreters who were versed in different European languages.
 In 1895, when the building's ownership changed hands, it was modernized with extensive electrical fittings, lifts and central heating, transforming it into the luxurious "Hotel Royal Danieli".

 By end of the 19th century, a bridge link was established, annexing the hotel to a 19th-century adjoining palace now known as the Casa Nuova which became part of the hotel in 1906.
 That year, together with four other luxurious hotels in Venice, the Danieli came under the control of Compagnia Italiana Grandi Alberghi (CIGA), owned by Count Giuseppe Volpi.
 Further changes to the façade were undertaken by the architect Francesco Marsich.
 Finally, from 1946 to 1948 after the buildings between the Palazzo Dandolo and the Palazzo delle Prigioni had been demolished, the hotel was substantially extended.
 The "Danielino" (Little Daniele), a new building with a marble façade designed by Virgilio Vallot, became the last addition to the hotel.

 In 1994, ITT Sheraton purchased a controlling interest in CIGA.
 The chain had over-expanded across Europe just as a recession hit, and had been seized from its previous owner, the Aga Khan, by its creditors.
 The hotel Danieli was placed in the ITT Sheraton Luxury Collection.
 After Sheraton's sale to Starwood in 1998, the chain was renamed The Luxury Collection.
 Starwood sold the hotel to The Statuto Group in 2005 for 177 million EUR, but retained management of the property.
-The hotel will leave The Luxury Collection on January 5, 2023, and will undergo an extensive renovation.
+The hotel left The Luxury Collection on 5 January 2023, and will undergo an extensive renovation.
 When work is completed in 2025, it will be rebranded Hotel Danieli, Venezia, A Four Seasons Hotel, managed by Four Seasons Hotels.